icinganalysis/icinganalysis.github.io/content/ads4.md

 speed and angle of attack, airfoil or body geometry, and duration of the icing encounter.

-The image quality of ADS-4 Figure 2-1 is very poor, so I will not reproduce it here.
+The image quality of ADS-4 Figure 2-1 is poor, so I will not reproduce it here.
 Instead, here is the more legible, original Figure 11 from "The Icing Problem" ("Ref.
 2-1") [^2].
 ![Typical Ice Formations](images/ads4/von Glahn Figure 11.png)